flcnanolab/flcnanolab.github.io/sops/photolith.md

 2. **Prepare BOE Quench**
 3. **Prepare DI Water Rinse**
 4. **Measure FOX Thickness**
    Measure the thickness of the GOX layer, we need to etch through the GOX layer to create the contact opening.
-Use the etch rate calculated from the previous etch to determine the etch time required to remove the remianing GOX layer, use a 10% over etch time.
+Use the etch rate calculated from the previous etch to determine the etch time required to remove the remaining GOX layer, use a 10% over etch time.
 5. **Etch**
       Dip the wafer in the BOE etch.
 Etch for the calculated time in step 4.
 6. **Quench**